This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I help my child's foot heal?

-- Ice: Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice to decrease swelling and pain, and to prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel, and place it on your child's foot for 15 to 20 minutes every hour or as directed.
+Cover it with a towel before you apply it to your child's foot.
+Use ice for 15 to 20 minutes every hour or as directed.

-- Elevate: Have your child raise his foot above the level of his heart as often as he can.
+- Elevate your child's foot above the level of his or her heart as often as you can.
 This will help decrease swelling and pain.
-Have him prop his foot on pillows or blankets to keep it elevated comfortably.
+Prop the foot on pillows or blankets to keep it elevated comfortably.

 When should I seek immediate care?

-- Your child has increased pain that does not go away even after he takes pain medicine.
+- Your child has increased pain that does not go away even after he or she takes pain medicine.